 tonnato sauce next to lemons, capers, and tinned mackerel

 Don’t know what tonnato is ?
-Don’t worry—neither did I until this year.
+Don’t worry, neither did I until this year.
 Tonnato comes from the Italian dish Vitello tonnato, which originates from Northern Italy, specifically Piedmont.
-The dish consists of thinly sliced cold veal topped with a creamy, fishy, salty, and briny sauce, then finished with capers.
+The dish consists of thin slices of cold veal topped with a creamy, fishy, salty, and briny sauce, then finished with capers.
 It’s an unlikely pairing that just works.
 This tuna sauce is similar to an aioli, and it wouldn’t be wrong to use it in the same way.
-Its versatility goes far beyond just Vitello tonnato, and it’s about time this sauce gets the credit it deserves.
+Its versatility goes far beyond just Vitello tonnato, and it’s about time this sauce gets the credit and spotlight it deserves.

-Of course, we had to put our own spin on it.
+Yet of course, we had to put our own spin on it.
 Traditional tonnato is made with canned tuna, anchovies, lemon, capers, and mayo, but here, we’re swapping the tuna for tinned mackerel.
 Why?
 Because we can.
 But also because this rich, sustainable fish adds a smoky depth that beautifully complements the briny and acidic flavors.
-If you’re set on the classic version, feel free to substitute back in tuna, but I highly recommend trying the mackerel version.
+If you’re set on the classic version, feel free to substitute back in tuna, but I highly recommend trying the mackerel version first.

 the ingredients laid out.
 Mayo, tinned mackerel, anchovies, capers and a lemon.

-• Smoked Mackerel – Easily in my top five tinned fish.
+• Smoked Mackerel – Easily one of my top five tinned fish.
 If you haven’t explored tinned fish beyond tuna or maybe canned salmon, I highly recommend starting with mackerel.
-It has a similarly meaty texture, without the soft bones you might need to work around, and the flavor is just so good.
-My absolute favorite is Wild Planet Smoked Mackerel it’s meaty, not dry, and has a great smoky flavor without being overpowering.
-Plus, it’s sustainable!
-Other great options are Patagonia Provisions and Fishwife.
+It has a similarly meaty texture, no soft bones, and the fishy flavor is mild.
+My absolute favorite is Wild Planet Smoked Mackerel with other options being Patagonia Provisions and Fishwife.

 • Mayonnaise – We’re not starting from scratch with egg yolks here.
 This sauce should be quick and easy to make, without the hassle of emulsifying. (true life: I hate emulsifying mayo)